JiriTrecak/Warp/README.md

      return [
         // We create relationship for messages:
         // Bind remote "messages" to local "messages".
 Each message has property "user",
-        // which we mark as inverse.
+        // which we mark as the inverse.
 We can have multiple messages, therefore .ToMany relationship is used.
 Each message has only one user,
         // therefore .ToOne is used in inverse.
         WPRRelation(remote: "messages", bindTo: "messages", inverseBindTo: "user", modelClass: Message.self, optional: true, relationType: .ToMany, inverseRelationType: .ToOne)
      ]